Woman who beat, burnt and killed 5yo sentenced to 17 years

 "You held all the power, and you abused that power in the most callous and inhumane way imaginable."

-Davison sentenced Barriball to life imprisonment, with a 17-year minimum period of imprisonment.
+Davison sentenced Barriball to life in prison, with a 17-year minimum period of imprisonment.

 Child suffered repeated beatings